 Everyone finds writing their Personal Statement challenging.
 Here are a few hints and tips to get you started and to help you market yourself in the best possible light.

-- Be honest and truthful – don’t make it up to big yourself up
+- Be honest and truthful – don’t make it up to make yourself 'more interesting'.

 - Beware: Similarity Detection Service – make sure it’s your own work – the point of the Personal Statement is that it’s personal!

 - Get your teachers or family to proofread it.

 Don’t forget that the person who will be reading your Personal Statement will be an admissions tutor who teaches on the course that you have applied for.

 The ideal student

 Try and demonstrate some of these qualities in your Personal Statement using evidence and examples.
 Make use of the advice on the UCAS website to find out what admissions tutors are looking for, for particular courses.
 More resources and useful links are available in the Writing a Personal Statement - useful links list.

 For more information and tips for writing your Personal Statement take a look at our Personal Statement dos and don'ts.